nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

        columns are shown in the table.

     3. Enter `showonly r m g h`.
-       Expected: The set of resident fields being displayed does not change as the specified fields are not present in the current table.
+       Expected: Invalid columns specified.
+The set of resident fields being displayed does not change as the specified fields are not present in the current table.
 Error details are shown in the status message.

     4. Enter `showonly n`.
        Expected: The list of residents being displayed does not change, but only the `name` column is shown in